Accepting Those Who Are Different

-Most of us readily pay lip service to the fact that people are different and that’s what makes life interesting and so on.
-How much do we really accept those who are different from us in some fundamental way?
+Most of us readily pay lip service to the fact that we should accept differences between people.
+But how much do we really accept those who are different from us in some fundamental way?

 Ebony and ivory live together in perfect harmony